nais/doc/content/redis.md

 ## Secure Redis (both Naisd and Naiserator)

-We have made our own image that uses password from Vault, if this is needed for your projet.
+We have made our own image that uses password from Vault, if this is needed for your project.
 See [baseimages](https://github.com/navikt/baseimages/tree/master/redis) for more information.

 ## Code example